hypergraphlab/Hypergraph-Tutorial/ReadME.md

 * Hypergraph attention networks

 **Caveat:** This lab has been put together by me, an individual with no formal qualifications or expertise in the field. **If you find any mistakes please raise it as an issue or get in touch directly at hypergraph.practical@gmail.com !**

+Likewise, please get in touch with any feedback from the tutorial via email.